SHsuperCM/CITResewn/docs/index.md

 CIT Resewn is my shot at providing support for cit outside of Optifine.

 ## What the Doc Doin'
-These **(WIP)** docs should hopefully provide pack and mod authors with the information they need in order to work with CITs and CIT Resewn.
+These docs should provide pack and mod authors with the information they need in order to work with CITs and CIT Resewn.

 [**Some bold text will have tooltips! (hover here)**]{Hover(or click on mobile) over bold text to see these!}